nablarch/nablarch-document/en/application_framework/application_framework/libraries/format.rst

 .. code-block:: java

   // Format using the default pattern
-  // Specify the name of the formatter to use for the first parameter
+  // Specify the name of the formatter to use for the first argument
-  // Specify the value to format in the second parameter FormatterUtil.format("dateTime", input);
+  // Specify the value to format in the second argument FormatterUtil.format("dateTime", input);

   // When specifying a pattern for formatting
-  // Specify the first and second parameters in the same way as the default pattern
+  // Specify the first and second arguments in the same way as the default pattern
-  // Specify the format pattern to use for the third parameter.
+  // Specify the format pattern to use for the third argument.
   FormatterUtil.format("dateTime", input, "yyyy/MM/dd");

 The formatter provided by default with this function are shown below: